 It provides advanced communications, signal intercept, recognition, direction-finding and monitoring capabilities.
 Sea trials of the system were completed in December 2007.

-Astute is fitted with I-band navigation radars.
-The sonar is the Thales Underwater Systems (formerly Thomson Marconi Sonar) 2076 integrated passive / active search and attack sonar suite with bow, intercept, flank and towed arrays.
-Sonar 2076 has so far been fitted to Trafalgar Class submarines Torbay, Trenchant and Talent, entering service in February 2003.
+The submarines are fitted with I-band navigation radars.
+The sonar is the Thales Underwater Systems (formerly Thomson Marconi Sonar) 2076 integrated passive / active search and attack sonar suite with a bow, intercept, flank and towed arrays.
+Sonar 2076 has so far been fitted to Trafalgar Class submarines Torbay, Trenchant and Talent, which entered service in February 2003.
 Astute is fitted with the latest version of the Thales S2076 integrated sonar suite.

-Atlas Hydrographic provided the DESO 25 high-precision echosounder, which are fitted on the Astute.
+Atlas Hydrographic provided the DESO 25 high-precision echosounder, which is fitted on the Astute.
 DESO 25 is capable of precise depth measurements down to 10,000m.

 Raytheon Systems was contracted to provide the Successor IFF (identification friend or foe) naval transponder system for the Astute Class.

-Propulsion, power and speed of the UK's nuclear submarines
+Propulsion and performance of the UK’s nuclear submarines

 There are two diesel alternators, one emergency drive motor and one auxiliary retractable propeller.
 CAE Electronics provided the digital, integrated controls and instrumentation system for steering, diving, depth control and platform management.

 The PWR 2 second-generation nuclear reactor was developed for the Vanguard Class Trident submarines.
-Current generations of PWR would allow submarines to circumnavigate the world about 20 times, whereas the latest development of PWR would allow circumnavigation 40 times without refuelling.
+Current generations of PWR would enable submarines to circumnavigate the world approximately 20 times, while the latest development of PWR would enable circumnavigation 40 times without refuelling.

-The major equipment components in the development of PWR 2 were the reactor pressure vessels from Babcock Energy, main coolant pumps from GEC and from Weir and protection and control instrumentation from Siemens Plessey and Thorn Automation.
+The major equipment components in the development of PWR 2 were the reactor pressure vessels from Babcock Energy, main coolant pumps from GEC and from Weir.
+It also included protection and control instrumentation from Siemens Plessey and Thorn Automation.